henrybear327/Competitive-programming/LeetCode/cpp/readme.md

     * extreme value
     * duplicated values
 5. When doing recursion, think of the terminating conditions first
-6. Set the initial values carefully
+6. Set the initial values carefully (leetcode 228)
 7. For binary search, consider the monotonic property carefully first!
 8. For linked list, don't forget to more the the cursor forward
 9. If you mean to use reference, double check for it!